 Myths and misinformation have troubled ‘voice hearing’ citizens since the 19th Century in the UK and other parts of the Western World.
 James Paddock uses video and installation artwork to challenge historic societal mistruths along with today’s stigma in relation to this mental health condition.
 People journeying though life with the condition can be thoughtful by nature, enabling voice hearers to question existence with ease in many circumstances.

 Historically creative output does not correlate with how voice hearers are seen today.
 We know Sir Isaac Newton (scientist), Buddy Bolden (inventor of jazz), Vaslav Nijinsky (ballet dancer and choreographer) and John Nash (Nobel Prize winning

 Mathematician) journeyed similar existences and lived with voices.
 All being labelled with what the medical profession would call ‘Schizophrenia’.

-Selected exhibition history includes: Development of Mirrored to the Core.
+Selected exhibition history includes: Life could be done so much better, solo exhibition at the Exeter Phoenix, Exeter, England, United Kingdom, from 18th November, 2023 until 4th February, 2024.
+Development of Mirrored to the Core.
 The Making Room Residency ‘a space’ arts, Southampton UK (2022); PYLON (solo show), A-side B-side Gallery, London, UK (2019); Loss & Lucidity (The Lost&Found), curated by Diana Ali, Santora Space205, Santa Ana, California, USA, also toured to Fabrica Braco de Prata and the Appleton in Lisbon, Portugal (2018) and Blinds (solo Show), Blackbox Project Space, UCA Farnham, UK (2017).
 James Paddock’s exhibitions and projects have been repeatedly funded by Arts Council England since 2017.

 social media and axis platform